panaturbo/testrepo2/doc/arm/notes.rst

 summarizes new features and functional changes that have been introduced on this branch.
 With each development release leading up to the stable BIND 9.18 release, this document will be updated with additional features added and bugs fixed.
-Please see the file CHANGES for a more detailed list of changes and bug fixes.
+Please see the CHANGES file for a more detailed list of changes and bug fixes.

 Supported Platforms
 -------------------

-To build on UNIX-like systems, BIND requires support for POSIX.1c threads (IEEE Std 1003.1c-1995), the Advanced Sockets API for IPv6 (:rfc:`3542`), and standard atomic operations provided by the C compiler.
+To build on Unix-like systems, BIND requires support for POSIX.1c threads (IEEE Std 1003.1c-1995), the Advanced Sockets API for IPv6 (:rfc:`3542`), and standard atomic operations provided by the C compiler.